How to Create an Account on DTA Connect

 Mobile: Select the item you would like to upload.
 You can choose from a number of options, including verification document, recertification form, voluntary request to cancel or stop benefits, request for authorized representative, and request for replacement benefits due to household misfortune.

-Website: You will see a pop-up message that will require you to select who the document is about, then press “Continue”.
+Website: You will see a pop-up message that will require you to select who the document is about, then select “Continue”.

 Mobile: Confirm the correct household member is selected.